1871fotc/fotc/docs/walks/bcc-walk-1.md

 <!-- insert photo -->

-## Lieutenant-Colonel James Forsyth Thallon <small>(11‑71‑14)</small>
+## Lieutenant-Colonel James Forsyth Thallon <small>(1847‑1911)</small>

 Lieutenant-Colonel James Forsyth Thallon was the Queensland Commissioner for Railways from 1902-1911.
-His obituary in The Daily Telegraph stated he was born in Markinch, Fifeshire in 1847, the son of a Scottish engineer of the old school.
+[His obituary in The Daily Telegraph](https://trove.nla.gov.au/newspaper/article/175257059/19207453) stated he was born in Markinch, Fifeshire in 1847, the son of a Scottish engineer of the old school.
 At age 15 he entered service in Edinburgh on the Edinburgh, Perth and Dundee Railway as an apprentice.
 He was eventually promoted to General Traffic Manager for Queensland in 1889 and to Deputy Commissioner of Railways in 1896.
 On the death of the Commissioner for Railways, Mr Gray in November 1902, Thallon was appointed to the role initially for a term of seven years, and on the expiration of that term, for a further five years.

 Thallon died at the Mater Hospital in Brisbane on 24 March 1911 from a cerebral haemorrhage after contracting Dengue fever.
 At the time of his death, Thallon was regarded as the most distinguished Railways Commissioner in Australia, and one of the most loved men in Queensland.
 More than 10,000 people stood in drenching rain as his funeral procession passed toward his final resting place in Toowong Cemetery.
 The procession moved from his Clayfield residence, led by four mounted policemen, followed by the Railway Band who were playing the ‘Dead March from Saul’.
 Family members and dignitaries from all levels of government and representatives of industry followed the carriage bearing the coffin.